ryanaruanno/Optimized-Pitch-Arsenals/README.md

 This project aims to optimize MLB pitcher arsenals by implementing Stuff+, Location+, and Pitching+ using XGBoost.
 The goal is to optimize and identify pitch metrics that contribute to different events.

+Feel free to explore the code, data files, and visualizations in the respective folders to gain insights into the project's progress and outcomes.

+**Note:** This README will be periodically updated to reflect the latest developments in the project.

 ## Current Work

 Currently, the project is focused on: